101Hub/Matlab101/docs/Matlab编程规范.md

       statements;
   otherwise
       statements;
   end
   ```
 * Use if when the condition is most clearly written as an expression.
 Use switch when the condition is most clearly written as a variable.

+##### 通用（General）